-- (a) Represents the Alta Wind Portfolio's operating results for the period from January 1, 2014 through August 12, 2014, the date of the acquisition. - (b) Represents additional amortization expense resulting from the intangible asset value associated with the acquired power purchase agreements, or PPAs.
-The terms of the PPAs range from 21 to 27 years. - (c) Represents additional depreciation expense resulting from recording the property, plant and equipment at acquisition date fair value.
-The remaining useful lives of the property, plant and equipment range from 2 to 27 years. - (d) Represents the estimated increase in interest expense pertaining to \$500 million of senior notes that the Company issued on August 5, 2014 at an interest rate of 5.375%. - (e) Represents the additional amortization expense related to the acquisition date fair value of the intangible assets associated with the 2015 Drop Down Assets, which is recorded as a reduction to revenue.
+- (a) Represents the Alta Wind Portfolio's operating results for the period from January 1, 2014 through August 12, 2014, the date of the acquisition. - (b) Represents the EME-NYLD-Eligible Assets' operating results for the period from January 1, 2014 through March 31, 2014, the date that NRG acquired the assets. - (c) Represents additional amortization expense resulting from the intangible asset value associated with the acquired power purchase agreements, or PPAs.
+The terms of the PPAs range from 21 to 27 years. - (d) Represents additional depreciation expense resulting from recording the property, plant and equipment at acquisition date fair value.
+The remaining useful lives of the property, plant and equipment range from 2 to 27 years. - (e) Represents the estimated increase in interest expense pertaining to \$500 million of senior notes that the Company issued on August 5, 2014 at an interest rate of 5.375%.
+The increase represents the interest that would have been incurred from January 1, 2014 through August 4, 2014. - (f) Represents the additional amortization expense related to the acquisition date fair value of the intangible assets associated with the EME-NYLD-Eligible Assets, which is recorded as a reduction to revenue.
 Also reflects an adjustment to conform EME's policy for recording the receipt of cash grants as deferred revenue to the Company's policy of reducing the value of the related property, plant and equipment.
-EME had recorded revenue related to these cash grants of \$2 million for the pre-acquisition period from January 1, 2014 through March 31, 2014. - (f) Represents the additional depreciation expense resulting from the acquisition date fair value of the acquired property, plant and equipment of the 2015 Drop Down Assets. - (g) Represents the estimated increase in interest expense associated with the Company's borrowings in connection with the acquisition of the 2015 Drop Down Assets.
-The Company borrowed \$210 million on its revolving credit facility at a rate of L+2.25%. - (h) Represents the cash utilized to fund the purchase price of the acquisition of the 2015 Drop Down Assets. - (i) Represents the increase in long-term debt for the \$210 million of borrowings that the Company incurred in connection with the acquisition of the 2015 Drop Down Assets. - (j) Represents the adjustment to reclassify the equity of the acquired 2015 Drop Down Assets to contributed capital.
-The acquisition represents a transfer of interest under common control and the equity was transferred at carrying value with no gain or loss recorded.
+EME had recorded revenue related to these cash grants of \$2 million for the pre-acquisition period from January 1, 2014 through March 31, 2014. - (g) Represents the change in depreciation expense resulting from the acquisition date fair value of the acquired property, plant and equipment of the EME-NYLD-Eligible Assets. - (h) Represents the estimated increase in interest expense associated with the Company's borrowings in connection with the acquisition of the EME-NYLD-Eligible Assets.
+The Company borrowed \$210 million on its revolving credit facility at a rate of L+2.25%.